the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 > Who this post is for: This post is for AI/ML engineers navigating the current job market — whether you’re actively looking, passively curious, or just wondering what companies actually care about when hiring in 2025.

-## 😱 The bad news: I was laid off earlier this month.
+## 😱 The bad news: I was laid off last month

 As someone who hates relinquishing control, I spent a full day being shaken, confused, and existential.

 Shaken because I was suddenly detached from the work I was obsessed with, the stability my family and I were accustomed to, and the people at work I'd grown close to.

-Confused because, well, isn't AI supposed to be _so hot right now_?
-It seems like, for many companies, AI is _the_ highest priority as they race to capitalize on the promises that it will positively reform modern business — a promise I believe in wholeheartedly.
+Confused because my team and I were building truly great AI features, and shipping to customers that loved our AI products and clamored for more.

 And existential because, to be honest, being laid off made me question my value, my accomplishments, and my future.
 Plus, I had no idea what to do next — and the clock was already ticking.

-Yet, layoffs can happen to anyone.
+**Yet, layoffs can happen to anyone.**

-This marked the most unexpected, pivotal turn in my career.
+Priorities shift.
+Plans change.
+Even when you're doing your best work, the bigger picture can move in a sudden new direction that leaves you behind.

 ### But, this isn't a layoff post.

 I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.

-And so, by the next day I was strangely eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other teams were working on.
+And so, by the next day I was surprisingly eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other teams were working on.

+AI was still at the forefront of innovation, and that wouldn't change anytime soon.

-What were the juicy problems companies faced that required strong technical leadership to drive success?
+What were the _juicy_ problems companies faced that required strong technical leadership to drive success?

 **Spoiler: I wasn't let down.**

-Not only did I get a front row seat to these challenges, but I made a realization:
+Not only did I enjoy a front row seat to these challenges, but I made a realization:
-There are some strong commonalities across the industry in terms of AI / ML solutions companies need, how they assess a candidate's ability to solve those needs, and how candidates can demonstrate that _they_ can solve these problems.
+There are some strong commonalities across the industry in terms of AI / ML solutions companies need, as well as how they assess a candidate's ability to solve those needs.

+And I have some thoughts on what you can do as the candidate to demonstrate that _you're_ the person to lead their AI ambitions and convert them to business value.

 So, this post is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.

 ### 🍋🥤 This is a lemonade post.

-#### For myself, but more importantly, for anyone looking to land their next AI / ML role.
+For not only myself, but **anyone looking to land their next AI / ML role.**

 ## 📈 What Hiring Managers _Actually_ Want in 2025

-From what I gather, the market wants an AI / ML engineer who can:
+Companies want an AI / ML engineer who can:

 - Understand and empathize with customer needs
 - Translate those needs to a highly effective AI / ML stack
-- Perform as an AI / ML generalist — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
+- Perform as a generalist — equally comfy spiking out messy EDA notebooks as they are debugging AI services in Prod
 - Give stakeholders (including yourself!) confidence in what you built
-- Demonstrate how your AI / ML features help your business win
+- Demonstrate how your AI / ML features will help their business win

 If you've been active in AI / ML over the last decade, these requirements should look very familiar.

-But my key takeaway was that, to really stand out, you should further have a track record of building:
+But, my key takeaway was that, to really stand out, you should further have a track record of building:
+- End-to-end GenAI features that leverage LLMs in a smart, effective, and efficient way
+- State-of-the-art retrieval systems (e.g. RAG), often with a robust knowledge base component
 - Full-stack, production-ready agents, equipped with auth, memory, human-in-the-loop, user feedback, etc.
-- Intricate RAG systems, often with a robust knowledge base component
 - Strong evaluation frameworks on both offline and online data
 - Holistic workflows for users to define, organize, execute, and analyze tasks